fgr1986/coco_mcu/README.md

 ## Performance Metrics Summary
 Following the instructions in [Visual Wake Words Challenge](https://docs.google.com/document/u/2/d/e/2PACX-1vStp3uPhxJB0YTwL4T__Q5xjclmrj6KRs55xtMJrCyi82GoyHDp2X0KdhoYcyjEzKe4v75WBqPObdkP/pub), we generated the TFrecords using the script  ‘build_visualwakewords_data.py’ from [slim/dataset](https://github.com/tensorflow/models/tree/master/research/slim/datasets) lib.

-* Validation accuracy 90%. :exclamation:
+* Validation accuracy: 89.88% (@ epoch 90)
 * Model size: 244.4KB
 * Peak memory usage: 249 KB
 * MACs for inference: 1.98 Million OPs

 In the following subsection we provide a description of our model architecture and further information on how the parameters above were obtained.
+Our model is still training and we will report the final validation once the 140 epochs are completed.

 ## Network Architecture.
 ### Related work